amwal-pay/AnwalPaySDKFlutterExample/README.md

 3. Implement proper error handling for all possible scenarios
 4. Store sensitive data securely using Android's security best practices
 5. Test thoroughly in the test environment before going to production
-6. Keep the SDK updated to the latest version
+6. Keep the SDK updated to the latest version by running `flutter pub upgrade amwal_pay_sdk` regularly
 7. Follow the security guidelines provided by Amwal Pay
 8. Check for NFC availability before initiating NFC transactions
 9. Handle configuration changes and lifecycle events properly